mirenradia/Research-Computing/01_Linux_Basics.md

 $ cd My\ Documents
 ```

-For this reason you should not create any directories of filenames with spaces in them when working on a Linux system.
+For this reason you should avoid creating any directories or filenames with spaces in them when working on a Linux system.

 Next we might want to create or destroy files.
 To create a file you can use any command that alters a file as generally they will create the file if it does not exist.  `touch` is a common one to use for this as all it does normally is update the files timestamp.